relvacode/ls3/README.md

 #### Public Identity

 The `public` identity is a special identity used for when a request provides no authentication mechanism.
+A public identity is one that has an empty `AccessKeyId`.

 By default, the `public` identity is denied access to everything unless you enable public access.